giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-05-20-Unity-avatar-mask.md

 {% screenshot WalkForward_Shoot.png %}
 {% caption the robot walk forward and shoot %}

-> You can see all the animations available on the Sci Fi Warrior PBR HP package in this video [https://www.youtube.com/watch?v=fNzBdYhm3Gk](https://www.youtube.com/watch?v=fNzBdYhm3Gk)
+{% externalref You can see all the animations available on the Sci Fi Warrior PBR HP package in this video [https://www.youtube.com/watch?v=fNzBdYhm3Gk](https://www.youtube.com/watch?v=fNzBdYhm3Gk) %}

 These are great animations, although if **you want to make the robot stands idle, but instead of keeping the gun in the middle of his body, he aims the gun or shooting the gun?**